When & where to see the Northern Lights in 2025

 WHAT ARE THE NORTHERN LIGHTS?

 The Northern Lights, or the aurora borealis, are an extraordinary phenomenon where waves of green, yellow and purple lights dance across the sky.
-They may seem like something out of a fairytale, but science has a dazzling explanation for it.
+They may seem like something out of a fairytale, but science has a dazzling explanation for it, and it’s all to do with molecules: oxygen causes green lights at lower altitudes and red lights at higher altitudes (200 miles), while nitrogen particles causes blue or purple-red lights.

 The phenomenon happens when solar wind, or waves of energised particles from the sun, crashes into the Earth’s upper atmosphere.
 They slam into the atmosphere at speeds of up to 72 million kph.
 Luckily for us, the Earth’s magnetic field protects us and redirects the particles to the poles of the planet.
 There are southern lights too, in the southern hemisphere, called the aurora australis.
 The particles transform into a spectacular atmospheric show that fascinates all who witness it.